rainbow-me/rainbow/src/design-system/README.md

 yarn start --reset-cache
 ```

-This causes the app to boot up rendering the design system playground instead of the regular app.
+This causes the app to render the design system playground instead of the regular app.
 The playground code is sourced from `src/design-system/playground/Playground.tsx`.
-This screen imports files named `*.docs.tsx` from each component folder which define the examples to be rendered in each section.
+This screen imports files named `*.docs.tsx` from each component folder.

 When adding a new component, please ensure that it has a matching docs file and that it's imported in the main `Playground` component.

+When adding a new text/heading size, please ensure that you've added an example to the respective `*.docs.tsx` file and validate that the space is being trimmed correctly above capital letters and below the baseline on both iOS and Android.